-STP public financial management is rated poor by the World Bank.
-Its 2019 Public Expenditure and Financial Accountability (PEFA)100, based on an assessment of performance for the period 2016-2018, found significant weaknesses across all facets of public financial management.
-The PEFA found no strong links between the Government's strategic development plans, the medium-term fiscal frameworks and annual budgets.
-The World Bank (2021) concludes that STP's development is compromised by its low capacity to plan, formulate policy, coordinate implementation, monitor performance, and introduce corrective measures.
+STP public financial management is rated poor by the last World Bank Public Expenditure and Financial Accountability (PEFA) for STP, released in 2019 based on an assessment of performance for the period 2016-2018, where it was identified significant weaknesses across all facets of public financial management.
+The PEFA found no strong links between the Government's strategic development plans, the medium-term fiscal frameworks and annual budgets, and concluded that STP's development is compromised by its low capacity to plan, formulate policy, implementation. coordinate monitor performance, and introduce corrective measures.
 Planning and budgeting are generally inadequate and do not allow for the budget to be used as a strategic and credible instrument for control and decision-making.
 Government forecasts of revenues and expenditures, particularly over the medium term, are neither effective nor realistic, constraining the ability of the government to elaborate a credible cash flow plan.
-This leads to low budget execution, especially in the social sectors, and large budget variances in both expenditure categories revenue and meaning that the budget cannot be used effectively as a tool to discipline the management of STP's public resources.
+This leads to low budget execution, especially in the social sectors, and large budget variances in both revenue and expenditure categories meaning that the budget cannot be used effectively as a tool to discipline the management of STP's public resources.